wel97459/FPGACosmacELF/README.md

 The assembly language for the 1802 process is easy to understand, and the data flow of the cpu is easy to follow.
 <br/>[<img src="https://cdn.discordapp.com/attachments/664986544284631040/666855126354624522/unknown.png" width="200" />](https://cdn.discordapp.com/attachments/664986544284631040/666855126354624522/unknown.png)<br><br>
 I found that using SpinalHDL made this a project fun to work on.
 I have tried making this processor in VHDL in the past, but the amount of code and complexity just make it not worth the time.
+The Verilog code genrated by SpinalHDL for just the cpu is 1500 lines, and cpu1802.scala is 700 lines.
-I highly suggest installing and playing with SpinalHDL, it very powerful and the code is maintainable, portable and reusable, where as HDL is not.
+I highly suggest installing and playing with SpinalHDL, it very powerful and the code is maintainable and reusable.

 #### Features:
 * Able to load programs over the serial interface
 * Processor can send serial data with opcode OUT 1, and can check if the serial FIFO is full with opcode BN1

-#### TODO's:
-* Finish interrupt cycle.
-* Add support to allow CPU access to the RX serial data.

 #### How setup your project:
 1. You will need to have [SpinalHDL](https://spinalhdl.github.io/SpinalDoc-RTD/SpinalHDL/Getting%20Started/getting_started.html)